 However there are lots of ways you can make this Christmas your most environmentally friendly yet – without losing out on any of the fun!

-- Start with a bit of a Declutter; collect up unused gadgets, outgrown toys and clothes and unwanted nick-nacks.
-Have a yard sale, do a car boot sale or get onto eBay!
-If you don’t wish to do that, every school, every church and many charities will be having a Christmas Fair and will be grateful for donations of items in good condition.
+Many schools, churchs and many charities will be having a Christmas Fair and may be grateful for donations of items in good condition.
 Buying and selling second hand is a good way to recycle and will often help a good cause too.

-- Eco Christmas Decorations can be made by recycling anything from junk mail to last years Christmas cards - see Recycled Christmas Decorations.
-Or you could decorate in the old-fashioned way, with holly, mistletoe, poinsettias, pine cones and ivy.
-All can go straight onto your compost heap on 6th January, rather than to landfill.
+Or you could decorate in the old-fashioned way, with branches from evergreen trees, holly, mistletoe, poinsettias, pine cones and ivy.
+All these can go straight onto your compost heap on 6th January, rather than to landfill.

-- Wrapping Paper.
-Tricky one eh?
-It's just not the same if you leave pressies unwrapped is it.
-You can buy recycled wrapping paper from Nigel's Eco Store, or use colourful pages from magazines, use old boxes which you can decorate or aluminium foil which can be reused or recycled.
+You can buy recycled wrapping paper such as this lovely paper from Sophia Victoria Joy, or use colourful pages from magazines, use old boxes which you can decorate or aluminium foil which can be reused or recycled.

-- Christmas Dinner Serve locally produced, seasonal food and drink which have travelled few 'food miles'.
+To be as eco-friendly as possible, serve locally produced, seasonal food and drink which have travelled as few food miles as possible.
 Choose organic where possible.

 About eParenting: eParenting was started by Jacqui O'Brien in 2004.
 At the time her kids were 1 and 4 and kept her nice and busy.
 Now they are teenagers and still keeping her pretty busy!